 People feel more valued when they know their voice is being heard.
 The very act of requesting feedback can tip the scales in your favor.

 Use customer feedback to power decision-making.
-Customers will see the results and know they contributed to your improvements.
-It will make them feel like stakeholders.
+Customers will see the results and know they contributed to your improvements, making them feel like stakeholders.
 This kind of involvement will increase loyalty, and loyal customers will be more likely to engage in word-of-mouth promotion.

 4. Improve customer experience